-Parental control was undermined, which increased stress and disrupted the emotional regulation in the family, creating a risk of neglect, inability to respond to children’s needs, domestic violence, and child abuse (Arazi & Sabag, 2020).
-Such situations were exacerbated by the limited activities of institutions that usually could help reduce parents’ stress levels and mitigate domestic violence and child abuse by offering social support, opportunities for refreshment and revitalization, socialization, learning, and supervision (Prinz, 2016; Wright & Folger, 2017).
+With parental control undermined, increasing stress and disrupting the emotional regulation in the family, and creating a risk of neglect, inability to respond to children’s needs, domestic violence, and child abuse (Arazi & Sabag, 2020).
+Such situations were exacerbated by the limited activities of institutions that usually helped reduce parents’ stress levels and mitigate domestic violence and child abuse by offering social support, opportunities for refreshment and revitalization, socialization, learning, and supervision (Prinz, 2016; Wright & Folger, 2017).

 In summary, multiple situational risk factors emerged or escalated in Israel following the Covid-19 crisis: domestic violence, at-risk children without an appropriate educational or therapeutic framework, increased screen use, parental dysfunction, and unavailability of support and treatment resources.
-The mutually reinforcing relationship among these factors reinforced and strengthened one another, creating a reality in which the whole is greater than the sum of its parts, and a “germination substrate” for sexual abuse among siblings.
+The mutually reinforcing relationship among these factors reinforced and strengthened one another, creating a reality where the whole was greater than the sum of its parts and a “germination substrate” for sexual abuse among siblings.

 Sexual Abuse among Siblings

-Between 2019 and 2020, reports of sexual abuse against boys and girls in Israel declined from 15% (1,043 incidents) to 19% (854 incidents).
+Between 2019 and 2020, reports of sexual abuse against Israeli children declined from 15% (1,043 incidents) to 19% (854 incidents).
 This may be attributed to the imposed closures, which made it difficult for official systems to identify children at risk of abuse in their homes.
-Among the complaints reported, 57% pertained to minors.
-Of these, 44% took place within the family, and 26% involved incest (ARCCI, 2021).
+Among the complaints reported, 57% pertained to minors, 44% of which took place within the family and 26% of which involved incest (ARCCI, 2021).
 As noted above, ARCCI’s report from November, 2020 found that there had been a significant increase (33%) in sexual abuse and incest within the family, and that most offenders (62%) were minors (ARCCI, 2021; Knesset, 2020).
-The report detailed the types of sexual abuse within the category of incest that were perpetrated by siblings or another relative (5% and 10%, respectively, out of 15%):

-66% of reported incidents involved children below the age of 12, of which: 12% of the abusers were siblings, 26% were parents, and 28% were another relative; 72% of these cases of abuse were committed in the home.

-27% involved among adolescents (13 to 18), of which: 5% of abusers were siblings, 9% were parents, and 13% were another relative; 44% of these incidents apparently were committed in the home.

-17% involved adults (18 and over), of which: 4% of abusers were siblings, 3% were parents, and the remaining 11% were, by implication, another relative.
+The report detailed the types of sexual abuse within the category of incest that were perpetrated by siblings or another relative (5% and 10%, respectively, out of 15%): Sixty-six percent of reported incidents involved children below the age of 12, of which 12% of the abusers were siblings, 26% were parents, and 28% were another relative, with 72% of these cases of abuse committed in the home.
+Twenty-seven percent involved adolescents (13 to 18), of which 5% of abusers were siblings, 9% parents, and 13% other relatives, with 44% of these incidents apparently committed in the home.
+Seventeen percent involved adults (18 and over), of which 4% of abusers were siblings, 3% parents, and 11%, by implication, another relative.

-Sexual assault among siblings is commonly categorized separately, within the larger categories of sexual assault and incest of minors.
+Sexual assault among siblings is commonly categorized separately within the larger categories of sexual assault and incest of minors.
 This particular type of assault refers to siblings with full or partial genetic kinship (at least one parent in common) as well as those who are not genetically related (step-siblings), but who share the same home most of the time (Naylor et al., 2011).
 It is defined as repeated sexual behaviors among siblings that are not age-appropriate curiosity regarding sexuality or normative sexual behavior (Thompson, 2009).
-In the professional literature, this type of assault is described as a spectrum of behaviors ranging from non-contact offenses, such as viewing pornography, to behaviors such as sexual touching, through rape with full penetration (Caffaro & Conn-Caffaro, 2005; Carlson et al., 2006; Haskins, 2003; Hatch & Hayman-White, 2001; Tarshish et al., 2018).
+In the professional literature, this type of assault is described as a spectrum of behaviors ranging from non-contact offenses, such as viewing pornography, to behaviors ranging from sexual touching to rape with full penetration (Caffaro & Conn-Caffaro, 2005; Carlson et al., 2006; Haskins, 2003; Hatch & Hayman-White, 2001; Tarshish et al., 2018).

-It is estimated that half of the cases of sexual assault among minors takes place among siblings (Latzman et al., 2011; Shaw, 1999), making it the most common and persistent types of sexual assault within the family (Izikowitz & Lev-Wiesel, 2014; Tarshish et al., 2018; Tyler, 2011) and often involves the more serious types of sexual assault (Ballantine, 2012).
+It is estimated that half of the cases of sexual assault among minors takes place among siblings (Latzman et al., 2011; Shaw, 1999), making it the most common and persistent type of sexual assault within the family (Izikowitz & Lev-Wiesel, 2014; Tarshish et al., 2018; Tyler, 2011) and often involving the more serious types of sexual assault (Ballantine, 2012).